tefkah/emacs-docs-converter/pages/Click-Events.md

 *   `object`

-    Either `nil`, which means the click occurred on buffer text, or a cons cell of the form (`string` . `string-pos`)<!-- /@w --> if there is a string from a text property or an overlay at the click position.
+    Either `nil`, which means the click occurred on buffer text, or a cons cell of the form (`string` . `string-pos`) if there is a string from a text property or an overlay at the click position.

     *   `string`